ot4i/ace-demo-pipeline/README-codespaces.md

 Codespaces for this repo use the [ace-minimal devcontainer](https://github.com/ot4i/ace-docker/tree/main/experimental/devcontainers) which is built on the standard Ubuntu devcontainer with ACE and Maven installed.
 The container is pre-built for faster startup, but could also be run as a docker build during codespace startup.

+## Toolkit-enabled container

+This repo has a "toolkit-xvnc" option for codespaces which will use an ACE devcontainer that can run the toolkit in a browser session; see https://github.com/trevor-dolby-at-ibm-com/ace-vnc-devcontainer for details on how to access the toolkit.
+This option takes significantly longer to start than the default devcontainer.